Official-MoonDao/docusaurus/docs/faq.md

 sidebar_position: 9
 ---

+### How much MOONEY should I buy?

+Up to you.
+You can view statistics for how much MOONEY others have [here](https://dashboard.moondao.com/#/analytics).

+### Why do I need to stake to vote?

+We don’t want our community to be controlled by day-traders.
+We’d rather be governed by those with a long-term view and commitment to our mission.
+Staking locks your tokens for some amount of time.
+Stake [here](https://app.moondao.com/lock).

+### How long should I stake?

+Up to you.
+The longer the stake the more voting power you have.

+### What do I get in exchange for staking MOONEY?

+Staking gives you governance inside of the community.
+[Our treasury](https://dashboard.moondao.com/#/treasury) is co-governed by all the stakers.
+All our financial decisions are approved by them.
+You can vote on proposals [here](http://vote.moondao.com).
+Those that have 250,000 vMOONEY (vMOONEY = voting MOONEY) can [submit proposals](https://discord.com/channels/914720248140279868/1034923662442254356) directly to the community, otherwise you’ll need a co-signer with 250k vMOONEY.

+### How is my voting power calculated?

+We take the square root of your vMOONEY balance.
+This is known as quadratic voting.
+To prevent people from making multiple accounts we use sybil resistance with [Gitcoin Passports](https://passport.gitcoin.co/).
+To vote, make sure your wallet has a valid Gitcoin passport (note: Passports resets every 3 months so make sure you re-do your stamps each quarter).
+We ask that you have a Google Account, Twitter account, Discord Account, and an ETH wallet with at least 1 txn that has existed for over 30 days.

+### What are the mission and values of the community?

+See our [Constitution](http://docs.moondao.com/constitution).
+It also includes more details about our governance process and important rules and structure in our community.

+### How do I submit a proposal?

+You start by posting your idea in the [ideation channel](https://discord.com/channels/914720248140279868/1027658256706961509) of our Discord.
+Anyone can post there.
+Please outline the problem you’re trying to solve and the proposed solution.
+Other members can help you come up with ideas for your project.
+Once the idea has been in ideation for a week, you can create a formal proposal and submit it in “[proposal review](https://discord.com/channels/914720248140279868/1034923662442254356)”.

+All proposals from the community take the form of projects to implement the proposal.
+Once a proposal is submitted for review, three Senate members will do an in-depth review, you’ll respond to the comments and close them out and then it will be voted on by the Senate.
+Once approved by the Senate it will go to a snapshot for the community to vote.

+### Where can I find the proposal template?

+Find the proposal template at the bottom of the [Projects system](https://docs.moondao.com/project-guidelines/).
+You can also find important information there about the rules and structure of projects, if you have never worked on a project before you must join a project before leading your own project.
+This helps you understand our system, and also helps us get an understanding of your work.
+We don’t want to get married to someone after one week of knowing each other 🙂

+### How do I join a guild?

+Start the process by submitting an onboarding form [here](https://discord.com/channels/914720248140279868/1108226019359477860/1108811090747461803).
+We’ll ask that you provide evidence of your ability in the skill of the guild you’re applying for.

+### What do I get for joining a guild?

+Guilds are there as a quality filter.
+We want to review people’s backgrounds before they join projects.
+You’ll need to be formally part of a guild to join a project.
+As part of a guild you get to network with other members and are allowed to join projects.

+### How do I join a project?

+Join a guild, come to the guild meeting, and guild stewards will help match you to existing or upcoming projects.
+Project leaders will decide who joins the project team.

+### How much do I get paid for my work?

+All of our contributors get paid retroactively.
+At the end of the quarter we look at all the work that was done, and then distribute rewards to projects based on their outcomes.
+Then the project rewards are distributed to team members by rating each other through a system called [coordinape](https://coordinape.com/).
+For more details on how this works, read the [projects system](https://docs.moondao.com/project-guidelines/).

 ### Where are the funds going to be stored?

 Our funds are stored in a Gnosis multi-sig with five of seven signers.
 Signers can be elected and rotated based on the MoonDAO governance.